martin-schell/createReportFromOutlookResponses/README.md

 # Description

+⚠️This script was written and testet in 2021 with Python 3.9 or later.

 Python script for creating a report from Outlook responses with the numbers of positiv, negative and tentative responses.

 ## What is it about?